 What they found was that the Lp(a) was a significant risk factor....for the low HDL men!
 The significance collapsed for high HDL men:

 Btw, 'hypoalphalipoproteinemia' means 'low HDL' basically - even back then they didn't like crediting HDL in words :-)

 Now let's get right up to date with a 2009 study, combining a massive amount of data from Lp(a) trials - the last word if you will.
-Here they wouldn't acknowledge high HDL as being important AT ALL - so I had to get the truth from their raw data - who the hell are these guys?
+Here they wouldn't acknowledge high HDL as being important AT ALL - so I had to get the truth from their raw data (not unusual sadly)?
 Are they that influenced by dogma?
 Or by the 'thou shalt not threaten high carb guidelines and drug profits by mentioning high HDL importance'?
-Who knows; anyway, here's the paper - it doesn't even have the data tables, but they can be got online:
+Who knows; anyway, here's the paper - it doesn't even have the data tables, but luckily I was able to get them online:

 And the salient data, extracted for your pleasure:

 As can be seen, Lp(a) from a massive compilation of decades-long research came in with a broadly linear association, with approximately an extra 15% risk for having a 3.5x higher value (1 full SD).
 (In fairness at my value of Lp(a) the association would be more like 50% higher risk if not more.

 But look at the peeps above 55mg/dL HDL - no longer significant risk from Lp(a) for a 3.5x higher value;